How to turn a 25 Year Old Video into eLearning

 25 years ago I was lucky enough to have a roommate studying herpetology.
 It was the perfect content for one of my required productions.
 Armed with the department’s VHS recorder I accompanied my roommate and herpetology friend to their favorite research spot.
 Actually, if you’re interested, I’ll just let you watch the video from here.

-Keep in mind this was well before my interest in edtech and graduate school.
-As I watch this video it seems I was into edtech 25 years ago and just didn’t know it.
 In all honesty, I really didn’t have a production plan for this project at the time.
 The plan was basically to follow these guys around and record what they do.
 Then go home, log the tapes, write a narrative script, and then spend a day or 2 in the edit suite on campus.
 We didn’t specifically have “education” in mind as our ultimate goal with the video, but I think you’ll find that you learn a few things after watching the 8 minute video.
 So how were we able to do that without any knowledge of instructional design?

 - So what might this content look like today?